 IDOLATRY-16/The Idols’ List in the Ten Commandments

-Let’s repeat: Doing the opposite of what the First of Moses’ Ten Commandments says, is a sort of IDOLATRY.
-Thus, if the Commandment says:
+In principle: Doing the opposite of what the First of Moses’ Ten Commandments is a sort of IDOLATRY.
+Thus, when the First Commandment says:

 2. “YHVH your ELoKiM (Attributes in Oneness